BionicBlade0/meanas_bar/readme.md

 ```

 # Troubleshoot
 - The bar is configured for 1080p.
 If too small or large, go to `shell.qml` and change the value of `property int scale:` to any integer you see fit.
-If fractional scaling required, then change `propert int scale` to `property double scale`, and put the value as any fraction (not recommended though).
+If fractional scaling required, then change `property int scale` to `property double scale`, and put the value as any fraction (not recommended though).

 # Showcase
 ![](/showcase.png)